DeanDiCarlo/Cyber-Labs/writeups/02-wireshark-http-analysis/README.md

 The following IP addresses exhibit sustained post-infection beaconing behavior consistent with command-and-control activity:

 * `5.252.153.241`

+These IP addresses were much harder to prove C2 association, but after further inspection they only communicate to the infected IP, have no DNS connection, and start communicating at around the same time as the main C2 server.
 * `45.125.66.32`
 * `45.125.66.252`

-These hosts receive repeated HTTP requests containing execution status messages and system activity indicators.
+These hosts receive repeated HTTP/TCP requests containing execution status messages and system activity indicators.

 ### Abused Legitimate Infrastructure (Not Attacker-Owned C2)